Jotunn/kbnhud/README.md

 ***Linux (Ubuntu)***

 Navigate to
-`~/.steam/steam/SteamApps/common/Team Fortress 2/tf/custom`
+`~/.steam/debian-installation/steamapps/common/Team Fortress 2/tf/custom`

-If the above isn't exact to your distro, simply use the manage files menu option from within steam.
+**If the above file path isn't exact to your distro, simply use the manage files menu option from within steam.
+The above example is the file path for Pop!OS, a popular, gaming friendly, Ubuntu fork.**

 The final file setup should look like this:
 ```